kevinswiber/siren/README.md

 ####```entities```

 A collection of related sub-entities.
 If a sub-entity contains an ```href``` value, it should be treated as an embedded link.
 Clients may choose to optimistically load embedded links.
 If no ```href``` value exists, the sub-entity is an embedded entity representation that contains all the characteristics of a typical entity.
-One difference is that a sub-entity may contain a ```rel``` attribute to describe its relationship to the parent entity.
+One difference is that a sub-entity MUST contain a ```rel``` attribute to describe its relationship to the parent entity.

 In JSON Siren, this is represented as an array.
 Optional.